Last updated: 9th January 2026

-Home Energy is among the newer entrants to the UK energy market, which naturally leaves many customers curious about whether it’s the right fit for their household.
-This comprehensive review, updated for August 2025, will give you everything you need to know about Home Energy—from tariffs and costs to customer experiences and green credentials.
+Home Energy is a newer entrant to the UK energy market, which naturally leaves many customers curious about whether it’s the right fit for their household.
+This comprehensive review, updated for January 2026, will give you everything you need to know about Home Energy—from tariffs and costs to customer experiences and green credentials.

 Who are Home Energy?